 We finished up in Veranasi – the holy city.
 If you are Hindu, you want to be cremated and have your ashes thrown into the Ganges River at Veranasi.
 It is one of India’s oldest cities and a place where many Indians make pilgrimages.
 We went to see the sunset pray at the Ganges.
 It was so out there that you’d think it was just being done for the tourists, but the majority of people who were watching were Indians.
 They go through several rituals with fire and smoke and chanting every night and then put the fire out and put floating candles on the river to put the river to sleep.
 In the morning, people go to the steps by the river’s edge and take a bath in this water.
 I had a hard time fully appreciating the ritual beauty because I couldn’t really get past the bacteria count, but for the truly spiritual Hindu’s, their aspiration is to be able to take the plunge.
 (I wanted a hazmat suit.)

 In addition to the site seeing, learning about India from the people we met and driving through the countryside was eye-opening.
 Every day was an assault on my senses, exhausting, exaserbating and wonderful.
 The sarees are like a rainbow walking down the street, even when you were in the poorest areas the streets are bright.
-The aromas of spices in the open air market,
+The aromas of spices in the open air market, mixing with the cow dung patties which were being dried for fuel (although hopefully not mixing in the physical sense).
+The cheerful Bollywood music and the blaring horns.
+The crowded, bustling streets and the layer of dirt which coats you every night no matter what you did that day.
+Finally, the spicy, spicy food -- Yum!

 Aside from the common thread of everyday sensor overload, I sometimes felt like I woke up in a different place – ok, I was waking up in a different place almost every day – but I mean that the things I saw and talked about didn't seem like they could be one country.

 When I read about India in the newspaper at home, it was either about economic growth or poverty -or the traditional spiritual yoggies avoiding materialism (I still haven't really seen any of the later, but I'm still searching).
 Only 20% of India’s population lives in the city – and there’s really no suburb – the other 80% live in villages.
-If you think about the economic growth India has achieved and realize that 80% of the population has more or less not yet participated in the effort or achievement, and that an increasing number of them will continue to become educated and participate in the future, the potential is tremendous, but the challenges a
+If you think about the economic growth India has achieved and realize that 80% of the population has more or less not yet participated in the effort or achievement, and that an increasing number of them will continue to become educated and participate in the future, the potential is tremendous, but the challenges are also immense.

 I have gained an appreciation for infrastructure that we take for granted in a western country – transportation, clean water, education, and electricity, garbage collection, etc. To me the country has the feel of a start up company – where everything seems urgent, but you have to prioritize and put resources in the few important things which will enable long term growth -- but here the scale is tremendous and the things which don't get resources can literally affect whether a person lives.
-For all of its problems though, I heard people talk about the efforts in one
+For all of its problems though, I heard people talk about the efforts in one or all of those things mentioned above.

 I traveled between six different cities – if you count Delhi.
 We flew between several of the cities, but then drove from Jaipur to Agra and Agra to Khajuraho.
 The drives were an experience.
 Most of the highways were only two lanes, with no divider and only sometimes with a painted line.
 The speed limit on the highway was about 60-70 km/hr for cars and slower for trucks, motorcycles and scooters.
 There were also bicycles, people walking on the side and lots of animals – especially cows.
 (The picture is from the window of our car as we passed.)